GeekRishabh/ReactReduxStarter/README.md

-# Middlware
+# ReactReduxStarter

-Example of the React REdux Middleware concepts
+Template for the ReactReduxStarter with the Redux-Dev-Tools added to the template